 26th -29th September World Cup Round 3, Switzerland

 25th - 29th October World Cup Round 4, China

 There are two main announcement dates for the British teams for the World Cup programme.
 For the full story on selection please check the British Orienteering Website (GB Team tab - Selection.)

 The World Ranking Lists are not the full story, they are just one indicator, and something to create a bit of interest.
 Except that is that they influence start order - the higher ranked an athlete the better a start position they tend to get.
 The rankings are calculated by adding points from the best four events in the counting period.
 With a weighting for World Cup and World Championship races the number of races, and especially races with the higher weightings, makes a big difference.
-See a previous article.
+See an earlier article about ranking lists.